 Purple comes in so many different variations, and this smoky plum eyeshadow look is ideal for blue eyes.
 Find a plum shadow with a warm, soft finish (it can be cream or powder) and apply lightly from lid to brow, finishing with eyeliner and a few coats of mascara.

 Earthy tones like soft taupes and browns can enhance blue eyes, and when paired with a rich black eyeliner, they add the right amount of drama to the look without being overpowering.
 When experimenting with soft brown tones, you can mix and match a few different colors to create a nice variation.
 Start by applying the lightest color on the eyelid, and then move on to some deeper tones for the crease.
 Line the top and bottom lash line with a long-lasting black eyeliner to finish.

 A little bit (or a lot) of glitter never hurt anybody, right?
-For a dramatic eyeshadow look that brings out your baby blues, creating a smoky look around a glitter eyeshadow makes for a perfect mix of salty and sweet.
+For an eyeshadow look that brings out your baby blues, creating a smoky look around a glitter eyeshadow makes for a perfect mix of salty and sweet.
 It's no shocker that glitter can be messy, so the best way to apply it is by using a glitter cream eyeshadow with a doe-foot applicator for precise placement.
 No mess, just another stunning eye makeup look to add to your list of successes.

 Why pick one color when you can use them all?
 This look on Cara Delevingne shows us just how fun wearing multiple colors of shadow on blue eyes can be.
 Play with four or five different shadows and choose where you want to put them for a unique eyeshadow look.